dbca-wa/wastd/docs/_sources/data_collection/data_collection_training.rst.txt

 * Handling of tablets: Only ever in your hand, in the neoprene sleeve, or on the charger.
 Mind sand and moisture.
 Keep the sleeve sand free.
 * Explain: Form is squashed into minimal number of screens to streamline and make robust the data entry process at the cost of some repetition and some blank fields.
 Form handles both night time tagging and in-water turtle captures, the latter will have to suffer skipping some nest related fields in one screen.
 * Data entry: voice to text works well for PIT and flipper tag numbers.
+PIT numbers are only valid without whitespace.
+* Data entry corrections: hold and swipe the space bar to slowly move the cursor.
+This is useful to e.g. delete whitespace from PIT tag numbers.
 * Explain data capture modes.
 Practice backfilling.
 Point out guidance hint on data capture mode.
-* Explain signed degrees.
+* Explain signed degrees (where is the minus on the numberpad).
 * Explain: if no PIT tags, swipe past PIT screen.
 * Explain: PIT/Flipper tag status only applies if a tag is recorded (in tag ID).
+Empty tag ID means no tag.
 * If there are more tags or samples than the form provides for, there is a repeat group to add the rest coming later.
-* Biopsy location provides identifiable mark (biopsy scar) to help reconstruct turtle identities.
+* Biopsy location provides data on position of an identifiable mark (biopsy scar) to help reconstruct turtle identities.

 Assumptions
 -----------